reideast/distributed-banking-system/README.md

 1. Start ATM client
    * `./run-client.ps1`
    * This batch file has no additional arguments to actually do any ATM operations.
-They could be added at the end of the line
+They could be added at the end of the line to test various operations
    * The client will run once and then quit.

 ### Linux/MacOS